 This can be determined by using the 'multiple stick method' (described below) or a wooden dowel marked in 10cm increments.
+Scan here for a short video tutorial on how to measure the tidal change.

 - 1. Insert one stick deep into the sediment at exactly the water's edge.
 Use your best judgment where the water's edge is if waves are present.
 Make sure the stick is not placed in a location that will interfere with other teams! - 2.
 After 10 minutes, check your tide marker.
 If the water's edge has moved in either direction, use the second stick to mark the new edge.
 Do not move the first stick! - 3.
 Measure the distance between the first and second stick to get a change in tide, and then continue measuring the tidal change throughout your time.